Diligent Work–Frugal Study Movement: The Diligent Work–Frugal Study program

 Deng arrived in France on October 19, 1920, but within three months the Sichuan Association which sponsored his trip ran out of money.
 Deng then worked at Schneider & Co., France's largest ordnance manufacturer, in Creusot, a southern city.
 Deng was surprised to see white people treat Chinese like slaves in Shanghai and other ports along the way.
 Although he and many of his Chinese colleagues had considered themselves economically well off in China, they now worked long hours in poor conditions while they saw French families living in luxury unknown in China.
 Deng learned how to use an industrial welder, a skill which proved useful when he was deposed from power during the Cultural Revolution and sent to work in a factory.

-The Lyons incident and the decline of the program
+The Lyon incident and the decline of the program

-In 1921, word spread that Wu Zhihui was bringing one-hundred students from Guangdong and Guangxi provinces who were to be given first preference in enrolling at the Institute in Lyons.
-Worker-students already in France, unhappy with their miserable conditions and fearful that their stipends were about to be cut off, went to Lyons to protest.
+In 1921, word spread that Wu Zhihui was bringing one-hundred students from Guangdong and Guangxi provinces who were to be given first preference in enrolling at the Institute in Lyon.
+Worker-students already in France, unhappy with their miserable conditions and fearful that their stipends were about to be cut off, went to Lyon to protest.
 The protests escalated into riots which led to the expulsion of their leaders from France.
-The "Lyons Incident" turned the younger generation of students into angry critics who dismissed anarchism as a revolutionary doctrine and rejected older leaders such as Wu, Li, and Cai Yuanpei.
+The "Lyon Incident" turned the younger generation of students into angry critics who dismissed anarchism as a revolutionary doctrine and rejected older leaders such as Wu, Li, and Cai Yuanpei.
 The Institute survived but did not play the hoped for central role in Sino-French relations.